Why This Matters

 SN1 (Unimolecular Nucleophilic Substitution)

-- Racemization results because the sp2-hybridized carbocation can be attacked from both sides, producing roughly equal amounts of both enantiomers
+- Racemization results because the flat carbocation can be attacked from both sides, producing roughly equal amounts of both enantiomers.
+In practice, you sometimes see slight excess of the inverted product because the departing leaving group partially blocks one face (called ion-pair return), but for most exam purposes, expect racemization.

 E1 (Unimolecular Elimination)

-- Shares the carbocation intermediate with SN1—the rate-determining step is identical, making these pathways direct competitors
+- Shares the carbocation intermediate with SN1: the rate-determining ionization step is identical, making these pathways direct competitors whenever a carbocation forms

-- Deprotonation follows ionization—a base removes a proton from a carbon adjacent to the carbocation, forming the alkene
+- Deprotonation follows ionization: a base (often just the solvent) removes a proton from a carbon adjacent to the carbocation, forming the alkene

-Compare: SN1 vs. E1—these mechanisms share the same carbocation intermediate and always compete.
-Higher temperatures favor E1 (entropy drives elimination), while better nucleophiles tip the balance toward SN1.
+Compare: SN1 vs. E1: these mechanisms share the same carbocation intermediate and always compete.
+Higher temperatures favor E1 (the entropy increase from forming two molecules from one drives elimination), while better nucleophiles tip the balance toward SN1.
 Expect both products when tertiary substrates react in polar protic solvents.

 Controlling Factors: What Determines the Pathway?

 The outcome of these competing reactions depends on four key variables working together.
-Understanding these factors is more important than memorizing individual reactions because they allow you to predict outcomes for substrates you've never seen.
+Understanding these factors is more valuable than memorizing individual reactions because they let you predict outcomes for substrates you've never seen before.

 Substrate Structure Effects